stacks-network/stacks/rfcs/0002-rfc-user-schema-v0.3.md

 #### Basics

-A user's basic information, including their name, location and bio.
+A user's basic information, including their location and bio.

 #### Names